xapian/xapian/xapian-core/net/replication_protocol.rst

    - If a list of blocks:

-     - The blocksize in use (for brass, divided by 2048).
+     - The blocksize in use (for glass, divided by 2048).

      - A list of items: